natashacmyers/cvsebikehire/readme.md

 is an easy to read font that works well with 'Dancing Script' and is easy to read at most sizes.

 ## Wireframes
-I have included the wireframes for a desktop, ipad and mobile version of this site (insert links here)
+I have included the wireframes for a desktop, ipad and mobile version of this site - [Click Here](http://google.com)

 ## Features
 ### Existing Features